Implicit bias training: Counterstereotype

-The researchers did a follow up study with a slightly different procedure to determine why bias was increased in some conditions and decreased in others.
-They followed the same counterstereotype training procedure, but divided the job application task into two distinct parts.
+The researchers did a follow-up study with a slightly different procedure to determine why bias was increased in some conditions and decreased in others.
+They followed the same counterstereotype training procedure but divided the job application task into two distinct parts.
 Participants were either asked to first pick the best candidate for the job and then rank each candidate on sixteen traits (half were female stereotypes and the other half were male stereotypes) or they were asked to complete the tasks in the opposite order.
 Regardless of the order, participants consistently were biased against women in the first task, but not in the second task.
-The researchers hypothesized that the participants were able to discern that the purpose of the study was to reduce gender bias, so they showed an increase bias in the first task to compensate for the researcher’s attempt to influence their behaviors.
-Further research is necessary to determine why participants showed decreased bias on the second task and if the decreased has an enduring effect.
+The researchers hypothesized that the participants were able to discern that the purpose of the study was to reduce gender bias, so they showed an increased bias in the first task to compensate for the researcher's attempt to influence their behaviors.
+Further research is necessary to determine why participants showed decreased bias on the second task and if the decrease has an enduring effect.

 Hu and colleagues (2015) created a form of counterstereotype training to unlearn implicit bias while sleeping.
-Participants completed the typical counterstereotype training task of pairing images of people with different genders and races with counterstereotypical traits.
-However, their study differed from previous research because two unique sounds played after each successful pairing of either a gender or race counterstereotype.
+Participants completed the typical counterstereotype training task of pairing images of people of different genders and races with counterstereotypical traits.
+However, their study differed from previous research because two unique sounds were played after each successful pairing of either a gender or race counterstereotype.
 After the training task, participants were asked to take a 90-minute nap, and their sleep patterns were monitored with EEG.
 Once participants entered into slow-wave sleep, the researchers played either the sound that followed correct gender counterstereotypes or racial counterstereotypes in the training task.
-After follow up assessments, the results showed that bias was successfully reduced depending on the sound played during sleep, meaning the people that listened to the sound associated with gender counterstereotypes showed reduced gender bias, but not racial bias, and vice versa.
+After follow-up assessments, the results showed that bias was successfully reduced depending on the sound played during sleep, meaning the people who listened to the sound associated with gender counterstereotypes showed reduced gender bias, but not racial bias, and vice versa.
 The specific reduced bias remained when the participants returned to the lab a week after initial training and testing.